 Gemini 3 Prompting Playbook: Getting Better Results with Less Prompting

-Gemini 2.0 Flash and Gemini 2.0 Pro required:
+Gemini 2.0 Flash and Gemini 2.0 Pro often needed extra guardrails:

 Google's Official Prompt Design Strategies for Gemini 3